-Remote Desktop is a feature included with Windows XP Professional or later versions of Windows that allows users to configure their computer so that they can access it from other computers on the network or the Internet.
+Remote Desktop is a feature included with Windows Vista or later versions of Windows that allows users to configure their computer so that they can access it from other computers on the network or the Internet.

 Note: For UI departmentally managed computers, contact your departmental IT support provider to discuss remote desktop options.